Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 		With Makkusu joining ReNet Kyshumu tells the CNS/NRA that no Citizen should be allowed to compete in the CNS.

-		They discuss the possibility of angering the citizens if they don't let him compete citing the decrease in ReNet stock as an example.

 		Alex makes a ultimatum suggesting that a citizen is unlikely to win the championships--If Makkusu loses no Citizen will be allowed to compete in the CNS again.

+		Kyshumu(angry):Fine!

 		:and if he wins

 		Alex is about to say something

 		Kyshumu(interrupts): He won't.
 I'll make sure of it.

-		: With al due respect sir you can't compete in the championships any more you're the chief.
+		: With all due respect sir you can't compete in the championships any more you're the chief.

 		Kyhsumu: I know that I can't but my wife can

 		:She's been retired for years!?

-		Kyshumu(angry):Fine!
 ###	Act 3
 11. **Resurrection**<br>
 Episodes: 20, 21
 	- Makkusu fights Jax
-		-Max suggests a line up change
+		- Max suggests a line up change.

 		Mina is changed from the blue to the green position

 		Harmony goes from red to blue after being calmed or Xenos take Blue
 12. **Return With The Elixir**<br>
 Episodes: 22
-	- Makkusu wins/loses championship
+	- Makkusu wins/loses(do to the unforseen random nature of Jax) championship

 		If Makkusu wins it is because Tomasina lets him or is distracted by the fact that he looks/feels familiar